 If you feel that your cafe could benefit from protection against the risks that it encounters daily – such as those posed to staff through the use of heating equipment, or the hazards that a large influx of customers can bring – then you may want to consider taking out business insurance to do just that.

 Cafe and coffee shop insurance are not actually types of insurance policies, but rather blanket terms referring to an insurance package - comprising a number of different covers - that's designed specifically for a cafe.
-The individual policies that are included in this package may vary from cafe to cafe, as different businesses are likely to have different needs and be exposed to slightly different risks.
+The individual policies that are included in this package may vary when you are comparing cafe and coffee shop insurance, as different businesses are likely to have different needs and be exposed to slightly different risks.

 The forms of cover that you decide to take out in order to protect your business will ultimately depend on the risks that it’s exposed to.
 There are a number of threats that could a busy cafe or coffee shop, and some of the ones you want to insure against may include: